-During the period from 2002-08, the average annual discharge of Troy Spring was approximately 108 cubic feet per second (SRWMD 2022, appendix).
+During the period from 2002-08, the average annual discharge of Troy Spring was approximately 108 cubic feet per second (U.S. Geological Survey (USGS) 2008).
+The maximum flow ever recorded was 468 cubic feet per second on March 9, 2008.
+One significant complicating factor in documenting discharge this spring is the flooding that occurs regularly in the Suwannee River basin.
 Other discharge measurements for Troy Spring have ranged from 148 to 205 cubic feet per second (Rosenau et al. 1977).
 Flows measured by the SRWMD in 1997 ranged from 93.45 cubic feet per second in June to 141.63 cubic feet per second in September (Hornsby and Mattson 1997).